mjordan/islandora_workbench/README.md

 Note that:

-* If a file's extension is not in the default mapping, or defined in the configuration file, the media is assigned the `file` type.
+* If a file's extension is not in the default mapping, or not defined in the configuration file, the media is assigned the `file` type.
 * If you use the `media_types` configuration option, your mapping replaces all of Workbench's default mappings.
 * If both `media_type` and `media_types` are included in the config file, the mapping is ignored and the media type assigned in `media_type` is used.